-- 14. The Council recognises that in times of reduced funding from central government, there is a need to focus resources on the areas where the most impact can be made. - 15.
-The Council plan identifies a number of principles that underpin our Fairer Future for all vision and guide the promises and commitments agreed through the plan.
-The five core principles are: - Treating residents as if they were a valued member of our own family; - Being open, honest and accountable; - Spending money as if it were from our own pocket; - Working for everyone to realise their own potential; - Making Southwark a place to be proud of.
+- 13. The Council recognises that in times of reduced funding from central government, there is a need to focus resources on the areas where the most impact can be made. - 14.
+Southwark's 2030 strategy identifies a number of principles that underpin our Fairer Future for all vision and guide the promises and commitments agreed through the plan.
+The five core principles are: - Treating residents as if they were a valued member of our own family; - Being open, honest and accountable; - Spending money as if it were from our own pocket;

+- Working for everyone to realise their own potential;Making Southwark a place to be proud of.